mikedilger/mosaic-spec/docs/record.md

 * All other bits - RESERVED and MUST be 0.
 If any of the reserved bits are 1, software MUST reject the record.

-### Timestamp
+#### Flag Bytes 1-7

-8 bytes at `[192:200]`
+RESERVED

-This is the big-endian unsigned 64-bit timestamp as described in [timestamps](timestamps.md), which represents the number of nanoseconds that have elapsed since 1 January 1970 including within leap seconds.
+Bytes 1 and 2 MUST be zero and the record MUST be rejected if any of these bits are set.
+These are reserved for future feature flags that require understanding by the software.

-It is repeated in the ID, but this copy is digitally signed by being included in the hash.
+The remaining Bytes MUST be ignored.

 ### LenT

-2 bytes at `[202:204]` representing the elength of the tags section in bytes as an unsigned integer in little-endian format.
+2 bytes at `[144:146]` representing the length of the tags section in bytes as an unsigned integer in little-endian format.

 This represents the exact length of the tags section, not counting padding